MrPhryaNikFrosty/Winlator-Frost/README.md

 3. Now you can enjoy your favorite pc games!
 But please make sure that you select the renderer based on your phone chips, you can read the system requirements below to learn more
 4. You can also try out our new winlator mod glibc (for now 7.1.3) from the releases
 5. For older or legacy version of Winlator@Frost which are not available in Github releases can get it from [here](https://mega.nz/folder/dQtDzI7a#47pl7EQ8AWwY2jV-665ikQ)
+6. If you like the mod, please star the repo 😁

 # Video testing of Winlator@Frost by me
 ----